lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 The `README <https://github.com/rubin-dp0/delegate-contributions-dp02/blob/main/README.md>`_ file for that repo contains instructions and best practices for contributions.
 Contributions are stored in sub-directories by topic, such as "extendedness" or "photo-z".
-View the readme files in each sub-directory for more information about its contents and who contributed them.
+View the readme files in each sub-directory for more information about the contents and who contributed them.

 Rubin staff do not apply any quality control reviews to the contributed content in the `delegate-contributions-dp02 <https://github.com/rubin-dp0/delegate-contributions-dp02>`_ repo.